What is External Monitoring and How does it Differ From Internal Monitoring?

 External monitoring is the opposite, where you are pinging a service port for connectivity.
 You want to know if it’s actually up or down, and ideally what the user can see when the content is served.
 External monitoring is a bit more focused on the customer or end user perspective, often asking the additional question “can it run better?”

-External monitoring usually measures response of something: detection of a string of text, an asset loading, an API response, or just a server code 200 to name a few examples.
+External monitoring usually measures response of something: detection of a string of text, an asset loading, monitoring for an API response, or just a server code 200 to name a few examples.

 The key to external monitoring is that it must reside outside your infrastructure, and it’s typically also automated.
 This can make true external monitoring a challenge to manage in house, as it requires several locations observing your site continuously.